Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 - It is made according to the Canadian troop specifications, covering the entire calf without constricting your legs.

-- The footpads have a decent level of cushioning for maximum warmth, comfort, and foot protection.
+- The footpads have a decent cushioning level for maximum warmth, comfort, and foot protection.

 - This is a pair of socks that can keep your feet feeling pampered and dry all year round if you live in a cold place that doesn’t snow.